Hammad214508/Blog-Application/README.md

 I am currently developing a full-featured web application using Django framework and Python.
 It is a social media styled application where different users can post e.g. blog posts, twitter updates and similar posts.
 It also uses HTML and CSS for the front-end.

-I was inspired to do this project when I saw my friend's blog made with Wix, it had limited functionality and could easily be exploited e.g. opening the site with a private browser allowed to like the post every time.
+I was inspired to do this project when I saw my friend's blog made with Wix, it had limited functionality and had some bugs.

 The posts will have